Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 1. we generate a SOURCE table, using the ``MATSIM_ROADS`` table, where all levels are set to 0 dB.
 2. We use that table as input of the ``Noise_level_from_source`` WPS bloc and setting the ``confExportSourceId`` input paramter.

-The ``confExportSourceId`` parameter will actually ouput, for every recevier, the list of sources that contribute to the resulting levels, with the source-receiver noise attenuationComputeOutput.
+The ``confExportSourceId`` parameter will actually ouput, for every recevier, the list of sources that contribute to the resulting levels, with the source-receiver noise attenuation.

-We'll then use this attenuationComputeOutput matrix in the next steps to get the 96 noise maps.
+We'll then use this attenuation matrix in the next steps to get the 96 noise maps.

 Create the 0dB Source table
 ---------------------------------